 If your life in this moment isn't as you want it to be, accept where you are and do what you have to do.
 But don't focus on the things you don't want.
 Instead, focus on what you do want and tell your life story of how you want things to be.
 A few simple tips to get started:

 To help you with this process, read supportive books.
 You'll find the ones that resonate most with you, but two authors I suggest to get started are Wayne Dyer (particularly Excuses Begone) and Esther and Jerry Hicks (any of the teachings of Abraham books, though I especially like Money and the Law of Attraction).
 The Internet also has a wealth of material; search for and read topics that interest and resonate with you.

-Take self care for massage therapists beyond the basics and create the life you want as you pursue your massage therapy career.
+Take self care for massage therapists beyond the basics and create the life you want.

 Photo Credit: DTTSP